Care Guide

 - Here's What You Should Know -

-Isopods are extremely easy to care for, and extremely cheap as well!
+Isopods are extremely easy to care for, and extremely affordable as well!

 Step 1.
 Choose a plastic or glass enclosure that's at least 3 inches deep.
 Isopods cannot climb vertical glass or plastic, so make sure the enclosure you choose leaves a bit of space above the substrate so your isopods don't fall out.

 Step 2.
-Soak your included substrate in water until it expands.
+Add substrate.
+If you are purchasing your first colony from me, I will include the dried substrate / leaf litter mix.
+Soak the included substrate in water until it expands.
 Squeeze out the handfuls of substrate so that it is damp but not dripping and add them to the enclosure.
-Mix in your leaf litter mix, leaving a few pieces of bark to lay over the top.
+Mix in your leaf litter, leaving a few pieces of bark to lay over the top.

 Step 4.
-Feed a few small scraps of veggies and fruits a few times a month.
-If they are eating the leaf litter, you can supplement more scraps.
+Feed scraps of veggies and fruits a few times a month.
+Leftover bones are also beloved by the pods, especially if the bones are broken open and the pods can access the marrow.
+If the pods are breaking down the leaf litter too quickly, you can supplement more scraps.
 Dusting their food with calcium powder or crushed eggshells is also recommended.
 If the isopods do not eat something before it molds, throw it away to avoid attracting fruit flies.

 Step 5.
-Refresh the substrate as needed, when the soil looks blackened, deflated, or dirty.
+Refresh the substrate as needed.
+When the soil looks blackened, deflated, or dirty, add some fresh substrate.
 Coconut soil should be a rich brown when damp, and has a fluffy texture, enabling keepers to see the pods tunneling along the walls.
 If the soil looks tightly packed, dark, and flaked with white specks of poop, it's time to refresh the substrate.

 Step 1.
 Choose a plastic or glass enclosure that's at least 3 inches deep.
 Isopods cannot climb vertical glass or plastic, so make sure the enclosure you choose leaves a bit of space above the substrate so your isopods don't fall out.

 Step 2.
-Soak your included substrate in water until it expands.
+Add substrate.
+If you are purchasing your first colony from me, I will include the dried substrate / leaf litter mix.
+Soak the included substrate in water until it expands.
 Squeeze out the handfuls of substrate so that it is damp but not dripping and add them to the enclosure.
-Mix in your leaf litter mix, leaving a few pieces of bark to lay over the top.
+Mix in your leaf litter, leaving a few pieces of bark to lay over the top.

 Step 4.
-Feed a few small scraps of veggies and fruits a few times a month.
-If they are eating the leaf litter, you can supplement more scraps.
+Feed scraps of veggies and fruits a few times a month.
+Leftover bones are also beloved by the pods, especially if the bones are broken open and the pods can access the marrow.
+If the pods are breaking down the leaf litter too quickly, you can supplement more scraps.
 Dusting their food with calcium powder or crushed eggshells is also recommended.
 If the isopods do not eat something before it molds, throw it away to avoid attracting fruit flies.

 Step 5.
-Refresh the substrate as needed, when the soil looks blackened, deflated, or dirty.
+Refresh the substrate as needed.
+When the soil looks blackened, deflated, or dirty, add some fresh substrate.
 Coconut soil should be a rich brown when damp, and has a fluffy texture, enabling keepers to see the pods tunneling along the walls.
 If the soil looks tightly packed, dark, and flaked with white specks of poop, it's time to refresh the substrate.

 Tips!

 - Keep substrate moist!
-Isopods are crustaceans, not insects, so they breathe through gills and need water in their soil to survive.
-The substrate should be damp but not dripping when added to the isopod enclosure.
+Isopods are crustaceans, not insects, so they breathe through psuedo-gills and need water in their soil to survive.
+The substrate should be damp but not dripping when added to the isopod enclosure, with a gradient of moisture more concentrated on one side.

 - No citrus or citrus peel!
-While some isopods have eaten citrus with seemingly no effect, many colonies have reacted poorly or died after consuming citrus, so I recommend avoiding it.
+While some isopods have eaten citrus with seemingly no effect, many keepers have reported that their colonies reacted poorly or died after consuming citrus, so I recommend avoiding it.

-- Use a soft bristled paintbrush or a blunt edged plastic spoon to safely move the isopods from one container to another when cleaning their enclosures.
+- If you need to move or pick up your pods, a soft bristled paintbrush or a plastic spoon can safely move the isopods from one container to another.

 Lid or No Lid?